Why is My Christmas Cactus Dropping Buds?

 • Draughty areas of the house.

-Try and locate your Cactus in a relatively still area of the house (although moving the plant during bud formation is not advised).
+My solution to this is to try to locate your Cactus in a relatively still area of the house (although moving the plant during bud formation is not advised).

 This helps to reduce water loss (transpiration) from the leaves to mitigate drought stress and creates more favorable conditions for the Christmas cactus to develop its flowers.